-Led by the Vice President of Marketing & Communications, this Branch raises awareness of the District, its business lines, activities, and regional value through accurate and transparent communications while building and maintaining partnerships with external stakeholders and other government agencies.
-This Branch also issues over 1,100 permits annually, safeguarding and promoting public access to 23 District parks and facilities, establishing strategic event partnerships to provide additional revenue sources for the District, and programming a wide variety of community events to create a vibrant waterfront experience for residents and visitors to the region.
+Led by the Chief Government & Public Relations Officer, this Branch raises awareness of the District, its business lines, activities, and regional value through accurate and transparent communications while building and maintaining partnerships with external stakeholders and other government agencies.
+This Branch issues over 1,100 permits annually, safeguarding and promoting public access to 23 District parks and facilities, establishing strategic event partnerships to provide additional revenue sources for the District, and programming a wide variety of community events to create a vibrant waterfront experience for residents and visitors to the region.